-IT is having an existential moment, if you will, where it’s no longer enough just to support business enablement.
+IT is having an existential moment, if you will, where it is no longer enough just to support business enablement.
 IT must also power next-generation digital business models emerging from the widespread adoption of social, mobile, analytics, and cloud.

 This is where IT Operations Management (ITOM) comes in.
 ITOM is all about creating a framework to monitor and proactively remediate operational problems in order to streamline IT operations processes.
 Using dashboards and automated processes, ITOM helps your IT department visualize how its services fit within your broader organization, especially at intersections where system events require specific actions.

-The proficiency with which IT ops is controlled is a determining factor in whether or not your IT infrastructure can deliver on larger business objectives.
-Inefficient IT management hinders progress on enterprise goals and compromises the security and accessibility of your services for customers.
+The proficiency with which IT ops is controlled is a determining factor in whether your IT infrastructure can deliver on larger business objectives.
+Inefficient IT management will hinder progress on enterprise goals and compromise the security and accessibility of your services for customers.

 On the flip side, the combination of ITOM’s dashboard views and automation makes it possible for IT teams to focus on more challenging or strategic problems while the system tracks and programmatically resolves routine errors.